 Have a Movie Night in on The Sofa

 One thing we love to do with our pets is just chill out on the sofa.
 When it’s cold outside, there’s nothing better than curling up on the sofa with a hot chocolate and your pets by your side whilst you all watch a Christmas movie together.
-We talked about some of our favourite dog themed Christmas movies in a recent blog post; the perfect read for some festive film inspiration.
-We’d suggest getting some Christmas treats together - that means doggy popcorn and biscuits for the fur babies and a bottle of wine for you! - and snuggling under a blanket for the perfect night in.
+We talked about some of our favourite dog themed Christmas movies in a previous blog post; the perfect read for some festive film inspiration.
+We’d suggest getting some Christmas treats together - that means doggy popcorn and biscuits for the fur babies and a bottle of something bubbly for you! - and snuggling under a blanket for the perfect night in.

 Buy Them Some Christmas Presents